 Engagement with the PLA and all wharf operators in the vicinity of the site will be required to ensure that the mix of uses and detailed design measures proposed in the vicinity of safeguarded wharves sufficiently safeguard their operations.
 Provision of green walls and roofs should be considered as a means of mitigating air quality and noise issues.
+All proposed riverside improvement must be discussed and agreed with the Environment Agency.
 Proposals are encouraged to minimise car parking provision.
 Neighbourhoods which benefit from a high PTAL and/or in close proximity to North Greenwich Station are considered suitable for car free development.
-Notes Site references GP4, GP5, GP6, GP10 and GP12 in Issues and Options consultation.
-Sites have been combined and boundary amended to reflect full extent of area covered by outline planning permission.
+Thames Water has indicated that upgrades to the water supply and wastewater network infrastructure are likely to be required to support the demand anticipated from the site.
+Strategic drainage infrastructure is likely to be required.
+Early liaison with Thames Water on these issues is required.